INSULATING YOUR HOME - YOUR CHOICES EXPLAINED. . .

 Polystyrene, PIR Rigid Foam or Phenolic Foam Board –

 These rigid panels of insulation can be used on almost any part of the home, from the roof to the cavity walls and also the ground & first floors.
-They can be basic EPS 70 Polystyrene, PIR Insulation such as Celotex or Ecotherm, or perhaps Phenolic Foam boards such as Kingspan Kooltherm, each of which is progressively more insulating than the former.
+They can be basic EPS 70 Polystyrene, PIR Insulation such as Celotex or Recticel, or perhaps Phenolic Foam boards such as Kingspan Kooltherm, each of which is progressively more insulating than the former.
 You can also get all of these types of insulation bonded to plasterboard in various thicknesses, which can save time and make the process of insulating and boarding over a lot quicker

 Pros: The PIR and Phenolic boards offer much higher R-Values than other insulating materials of the same thickness, and they’re easy to work with.
 Medium cost per m2 for PIR

 Cons: You can’t use rigid foam or foam board to insulate existing walls unless you're prepared to fit inside or outside of the external walls.
-Kooltherm Phenolic boards are more expensive than PIR (Celotex /Ecotherm) type boards but can save you thickness.
+Kooltherm Phenolic boards are more expensive than PIR (Celotex /Recticel) type boards but can save you thickness.
 Higher costs per m2 for Kooltherm & other phenolic boards.

 Multi-Foil Insulations –